 I created a two-part commission including a quilted book and an activity kit.

 The pages of the quilted book are created using digital printing, hand printing and hand embroidery.
 Many of the designs are created by me using images participants have made in workshops during the residency using drawing, stamping, collage and textile printing which I have digitally-manipulated to created new patterns.
 Other pages are created by me using hand embroidery and textile printing.
+The book was digitally-printed for minimum waste on organic cotton and uses organic cotton wadding.

 The activity book is full of things you can do at home, inspired by this project.
 These will be available in the library for Newbold Verdon residents to try some of the activities from the project.
 I also provided a box of resources including specialist papers, pattern books and art materials for use with the activity book.
 My project sketchbook is also included in the display for anyone to browse and be inspired.